vetal-e/academic_symfony/README.md

 The Symfony Standard Edition is configured with the following defaults:

-  * An AppBundle you can use to start coding;
+  * An TrackerBundle you can use to start coding;

   * Twig as the only configured template engine;